spatialmodel/inmap/inmap/doc/inmap_worker.md

               option is only used with dynamic grids. (default 1e-09) --VarGrid.PopDensityThreshold float
-              PopDensityThreshold is a limit for people per unit area in a grid cell (units will typically be either people / m^2 or people / degree^2, depending on the spatial projection of the model grid).
+              PopDensityThreshold is a limit for people per unit area in a grid cell in units of people / m².
 If the population density in a grid cell is above this level, the cell in question is a candidate for splitting into smaller cells.
 This option is only used with static grids. (default 0.0055)